Financial-Times/ft-origami/docs/developer-guide/build-service.md

 ## Building a page

 The following steps are a brief tutorial to get you to the point of having a working page made of Origami components working in your browser.
-Intentionally this tutorial takes every possible shortcut to allow you to acheive this with no software other than a web browser, but it should arm you with everything you need to add components to a site or build one from scratch.
+Intentionally this tutorial takes every possible shortcut to allow you to achieve this with no software other than a web browser, but it should arm you with everything you need to add components to a site or build one from scratch.

 ### Find the boilerplate and start a JS Bin